- Oops!Something went wrong.Please try again later.

-Headquartered in San Diego, American Assets Trust (AAT) is a Finance stock that has seen a price change of -8.89% so far this year.
-The real estate investment trust is currently shelling out a dividend of $0.3 per share, with a dividend yield of 2.87%.
-This compares to the REIT and Equity Trust - Retail industry's yield of 4.9% and the S&P 500's yield of 2.02%.
+Based in San Diego, American Assets Trust (AAT) is in the Finance sector, and so far this year, shares have seen a price change of -12.23%.
+Currently paying a dividend of $0.32 per share, the company has a dividend yield of 3.89%.
+In comparison, the REIT and Equity Trust - Retail industry's yield is 3.97%, while the S&P 500's yield is 1.53%.

-In terms of dividend growth, the company's current annualized dividend of $1.20 is up 5.3% from last year.
-Over the last 5 years, American Assets Trust has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.63%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, American Assets Trust's payout ratio is 55%, which means it paid out 55% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $1.28 is up 10.3% from last year.
+Over the last 5 years, American Assets Trust has increased its dividend 4 times on a year-over-year basis for an average annual increase of 1.80%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, American Assets Trust's payout ratio is 58%, which means it paid out 58% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for AAT for this fiscal year.
-The Zacks Consensus Estimate for 2020 is $2.41 per share, which represents a year-over-year growth rate of 9.55%.
+AAT is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2022 is $2.20 per share, representing a year-over-year earnings growth rate of 10%.